chunw/us_fatal_car_accidents/README.md

 # U.S. fatal car crash data visualization

-To build the project: download the source code, run `python -m http.server` at the root directory, then navigate to http://0.0.0.0:8000/ in browser.
+To build the project:
+* download the source code
+* run `python -m http.server` at the root directory
+* navigate to http://0.0.0.0:8000/ in browser